obscurepedia/napocalypse/content/quick_start_guide.md

 ---

-## Tonight's Checklist

-Use this as your quick reference:

-- [ ] Room is pitch black (cover any light sources)
-- [ ] White noise is on and consistent
-- [ ] Baby has had a full feed (not feeding to sleep)
-- [ ] Bedtime routine was calm and predictable (15 mins max)
-- [ ] Baby was placed in crib drowsy but awake
-- [ ] You have a plan for how to respond to crying
-- [ ] Your phone is charging outside the room (no doom-scrolling!)

----

 ## Common Mistakes to Avoid

 **Don't rush in at every sound.** Babies are noisy sleepers.
 Wait 2-3 minutes before responding to fussing - they often resettle themselves.